Scott Conley (American football): Early college coaching career

-Conley moved up to the collegiate ranks, becoming running backs coach under Tom Wilson at Texas A&M in 1980, coaching three future NFL Draft picks over two seasons.
+Conley moved up to the collegiate ranks, becoming running backs coach under Tom Wilson at Texas A&M in 1980, coaching three future NFL draft picks over two seasons.
 After Wilson was fired in 1982, Conley moved on to coach the running backs at the University of Texas at Austin under coach Fred Akers.
 During his five-year tenure with the Longhorns, the team won the Southwest Conference championship in 1983, and Conley's linebackers featured two All-Americans and five NFL Draft picks.
 After successive one-year stints the University of Kansas in 1987, the University of Tennessee in 1988, and Rice University in 1989, Conley spent three seasons, from 1990 to 1992 as an assistant the University of Arkansas.

 Following three seasons as an assistant at Howard Payne University, Conley got his first head coaching position at Trinity Valley Community College in Athens, Texas in 1996.
 In 1997, he guided the Cardinals to a perfect 12–0 season, including a Red River Bowl victory over Garden City Community College.
 He was named the NJCAA National Coach of the Year and American Football Quarterly Junior College Coach of the Year.
 Conley left Trinity Valley in 2000 for the United States Naval Academy, where he coached the special teams for two years before moving into private business.

-Texas A&M University–Commerce
+Texas A&M–Commerce

 In December 2003, Conley was introduced at his alma mater, Texas A&M University–Commerce, as the school's 17th head football coach after former coach, Eddie Brister announced his retirement.
 Conley had a tall order as the Lions were coming off their one of their worst seasons in school history and a stagnant offense.
 Conley brought Valdosta State transfer quarterback Buster Faulkner to Commerce and he led the Lone Star Conference in passing.
 Conley fielded competitive teams during his tenure in Commerce, but in his five years worked for four athletic directors and had three teams that went 5–5, with the only championship of any kind coming in 2007 as the Lions won the North Division of the Lone Star Conference.
 After finishing 5–5 again in 2008, Conley was relieved of his duties and replaced by former Baylor University coach Guy Morriss.